Yann-Situ/MinvayuPolarPrinter/README.md

 Print the gcode lines that went wrong using the **verbose mode** (`-v` parameter).
 Use the `-r`, `-R`, `-Ox` and `-Oy` parameters to define the annulus printing area.

-The script also plot the xy-coordinates nozzle path with colors depending on the encountered issues:
+The script also plot the *xy*-coordinates nozzle path with colors depending on the encountered issues:
 >    - **yelow lines** are G0 rapid movement segment.
 Those segments can also raise issues even though it might not be a problem in practice (as G0 segment mostly represent non extruding rapid movement).
 >    - **green lines** are valid segment.
 >    - **blue lines** are non-valid segment crossing the inner radius area.